 Trend #6: Can You Guess The #1 Reason Entrepreneurs Don’t Plug Into Their Local Resources?

 Recently we’ve been talking a lot about what we learned during the first few years of our Virtual Business Incubator.
 A program that has helped activate over 100+ businesses, in 60 rural communities across EVERY region of Nova Scotia (and beyond) in just 24 months.

-The reason they felt this way is because they felt the resources in their community weren’t “for them”–ie. they didn’t “feel” like entrepreneurs and felt that existing programs were meant for people with “real” businesses.
+They felt the resources in their community weren’t “for them”.
+They didn’t “feel” like entrepreneurs and felt that existing programs were meant for people with “real” businesses.

 To repeat: this wasn’t a minority opinion.
 This is how most of the people we spoke to felt.
-How many hundreds and thousands of people felt this way?
-What this insight told us is that there is a MASSIVE pool of untapped talent sitting on the sidelines in every rural community.
+How many hundreds and thousands of other people felt this way?
+This insight told us is that there is a MASSIVE pool of untapped talent sitting on the sidelines in EVERY rural community.